Codecademy/docs/content/javascript/concepts/accessors/accessors.md

   - 'paths/front-end-engineer-career-path'
 ---

-In JavaScript, object properties can be accessed using accessor known as getters.
-The `get` keyword is used to define a getter method for establishing custom behavior when accessing the values of object properties, while the `set` keyword allows you to define a setter method to control the behavior when assigning values to those properties.
+In JavaScript, object properties can be obtained using **accessors**.
+Properties are established and retrieved with methods known as "getters" and "setters".

+The `get` keyword is used to define a getter method for establishing a custom behavior when accessing the values of object properties, while the `set` keyword is used to create a setter method that determines the behavior when assigning values to those properties.

 ## Syntax